SihanoukVille, Cambodia

 Help, I need a doctor

-Medical services are very basic in Sihanoukville, and a bit better in Phnom Penh.
-Malaria is common in the jungles, but not in Sihanoukville.
+Medical services are very basic in SihanoukVille, and a bit better in Phnom Penh.
+Malaria is common in the jungles, but not in SihanoukVille.
 Most all drugs can be purchased over the counter at dozens of pharmacies in town.
-Check out International Peace Hospital and Dr. Po Song.
-The SihanoukVille Hospital is also open 24 hours.
-Or you just might want to work out at the Fitness Center and stay healthy!
+Chamroeun Chanlida Pharmacy has 2 locations and is the most Western in town.
+The SihanoukVille Hospital is also open 24 hours, as are a couple dozen other clinics and hospitals....

 Customs and Culture

 Cambodia is a Buddhist country.
 Monks walk around in the morning, collecting food and money to maintain the Wats (Buddhist Temples).
 Most people light incense in their homes and businesses in the evenings.
 The Cambodian people are generally very polite and respectful, and expect the same in return.
+The also joke a lot.
 The Buddhist religion is very tolerant of all views.

 If you have any problem or disagreement here, best to smile and speak quietly and politely.
-Showing anger or disrespect is only likely to cause trouble.
+Showing anger or disrespect is only likely to cause more trouble.
+(Then, take care of your problem later.)

 HolidaysEvery week or three comes a yearly holiday.
 Banks and government institutions are closed, but most other places are open for business.
-In Sihanoukville, holidays (holiday schedule) are usually crowded with tourists from Phnom Penh.
 If you see a holiday comes on a weekend, expect the following Monday to be a holiday as well.
-Khmers like to party like the rest of us!
+Khmer's like to party like the rest of us.
+Maybe even more!

 Sex

 Some people have it here, some don't.
 If you are having it, make sure (guys) wrap it up.
-"Number One" in Cambodia is a condom, not a number, and it costs about 3 cents each.
+"Number One" in Cambodia is a condom, not a number, and it costs about 25 cents each.
 Use it.
-If you need help, don't forget Dr. Po Song and the International Peace Hospital.
-Free AIDs test at the Sihanoukville Hospital by the Red Cross.

 Visas

-You can get your Cambodian Visa at most overland borders and at the airport, (for citizens of most countries), if you don't have one already.
-A tourist visa cost $20 (plus whatever else they can get), and you must have 2 photos.
-It's good for 30 days and can be renewed once, while you're in the country, for another 30 days and $55.
+You can get your Cambodian Visa at most overland borders and at the 2 international airports, (for citizens of most countries), if you don't have one already.
+A tourist visa cost $30 (plus whatever else they can get out of you if you come in by land), and you must have 2 photos.
+Sometimes, they'll ask for a vaccination card. (not for Covid though) It's good for 30 days and can be renewed once, while you're in the country, for another 30 days at around $55.
+You can also get a visa online for arrival at the Phnom Penh Airport.

-Also, in Sihanoukville, you can get a visa for Vietnam within hours, and at the best price in the world.
-Stop by Ana Internet & Travel for more information.
+Also, in SihanoukVille, you can get a visa for Vietnam within a day, and at the best price in the world.
+Stop by Ana Travel for more information.

 Police

-When calling Cambodia from overseas, the country extension is 855.
-Any phone number starting with a "0", you should not dial the "0".
-When calling from within Cambodia, you can find public phone stands everywhere, and calls are usually 8 to 12 cents a minute.
+When calling Cambodia from overseas, the country extension is +855.
+Any phone number starting with a "0", you should not dial the "0" when calling from overseas. (they all start with a zero)

 Driving